Automattic/blaze-ads/readme.txt

 == Description ==

-Blaze is by far the easiest way to start promoting your site, and it can reach over 100 million users across Tumblr and WordPress blogs.
-Get started in minutes with an intuitive ad-building interface that’s fully integrated with your WordPress or WooCommerce site.
+Blaze is by far the simplest way to start promoting your site, and it can reach over 100 million users across Tumblr and WordPress blogs.
+With an intuitive ad-building interface seamlessly integrated into your WordPress or WooCommerce site, you can get started in just minutes.

-Blaze is built for people who have a business to run or articles to write, and don’t have time for endless settings and options.
+Blaze is built for people who have a business to run or stories to tell, and don’t have time for endless settings and options.
 You can truly get started advertising in just a few minutes.

 * Get readers to your blog
 * Find new customers